 What is a Waveform?

-To help explain the purpose of a waveform, let’s take a look inside a nozzle chamber of a printhead.
-The image below depicts the jetting process known as fill-and-fire, which is quite commonly applied to many different printheads of varied design.
-In this case, a stack of PZT (a piezoelectric ceramic material) deforms whenever voltage is applied to it, changing the volume of the ink chamber and causing the ink to move within it and eventually eject.
+To help understand how a waveform works, let’s take a look inside a nozzle chamber of a printhead.
+The image below depicts the jetting process known as fill-and-fire, which is common across many different printhead models.
+In this case, a stack of PZT (a piezoelectric ceramic material) deforms whenever voltage is applied to it, changing the volume of the ink chamber and causing the ink to move within it.
+If the ink moves enough, it will leave the nozzle as a drop.
 The means of applying this voltage to the PZT is the waveform.

 In our example, the PZT is extended only when voltage is applied, so there will be no deformation until the printhead is plugged in.
 Once powered, the printhead maintains a specific voltage, causing the PZT to extend and remain in its non-jetting position (Left).
 If the voltage is decreased, the PZT retracts and creates an expansion in the chamber, drawing ink into it (Center).
 To eject a drop, the voltage is returned to its original value, the chamber shrinks, and the excess ink is forced out (Right).
-This process repeats thousands of times per second.
+This process repeats thousands of times per second across every nozzle on the printhead.

 PULSE TIMING BASICS